Panasonic FZ1000 vs Fujifilm X-T2

-The Panasonic Lumix DMC-FZ1000 and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in June 2014 and July 2016.
+The Panasonic Lumix DMC-FZ1000 and the Fujifilm X-T2 are two digital cameras that were revealed to the public, respectively, in June 2014 and July 2016.
 The FZ1000 is a fixed lens compact, while the X-T2 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (FZ1000) and an APS-C sensor.
-The Panasonic has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.
+The cameras are based on an one-inch (FZ1000) and an APS-C (X-T2) sensor.
+The Panasonic has a resolution of 20 megapixels, whereas the Fujifilm provides 24 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Panasonic FZ1000 and the Fujifilm X-T2 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three consecutive perspectives from the front, the top, and the rear side are shown.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ1000 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the FZ1000 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably smaller (10 percent) than the Panasonic FZ1000.
 It is noteworthy in this context that the X-T2 is splash and dust-proof, while the FZ1000 does not feature any corresponding weather-sealing.